-Mission Fig has attractive dark green foliage with chartreuse veins on a tree with a round habit of growth.
+Ischia Fig has attractive dark green foliage with light green veins on a plant with an upright spreading habit of growth.
 The lobed leaves are highly ornamental but do not develop any appreciable fall color.
-The fruits are showy plum purple pomes carried in abundance in late summer.
+The fruits are showy yellow pomes with a chartreuse blush, which are carried in abundance from mid summer to mid fall.
 The fruit can be messy if allowed to drop on the lawn or walkways, and may require occasional clean-up.